ECP-WarpX/WarpX/Docs/source/usage/examples.rst

    :alt: MCC benchmark against Turner et. al. (2013).
    :width: 80%

 An input file to reproduce the benchmark calculations is linked below.
-To run a given case, N, execute:
+To run a given case ``-n``, from 1 to 4, execute:

    .. code-block:: bash

-      python3 PICMI_inputs_1d.py -n N
+      python3 PICMI_inputs_1d.py -n 1

 Once the simulation completes an output file ``avg_ion_density.npy`` will be created which can be compared to the literature results as in the plot above.
 Running case 1 on 4 processors takes roughly 20 minutes to complete.